 “Wake up and get ready just like you’re going to work.
 If you stay in your slippers all day you will not be as productive.”–Elijah Schneider, CEO ‘founder of Modifly

 Due to COVID 19 outbreak, most teachers opted for online teaching.
-This means we have to work from home which is a huge deviation from our usual routines.
+This means working from home which is a huge deviation from our usual routines.

 Therefore, I must say that this article is very timely for it dishes out delightful ways on how to reduce stress when you work from home.

-So, as we join hands in stopping the spread of the coronavirus, as an online teacher, working from home helps me extend my teaching expertise even though face-to-face instruction is not yet accessible at the moment.
+So, as we join hands in stopping the spread of the coronavirus, working from home helps me extend my teaching expertise even though face-to-face instruction is not yet accessible at the moment.

-Join me as I cascade awesome ways on how to reduce stress when you work from home.
-Remember, we should not fall prey to self-isolation, or else it will affect our productivity as teachers.
-I know that many of us today are working from home and we seldom visit the school which makes it more nostalgic.
+Remember that we should not fall prey to self-isolation, or else it will affect our productivity as teachers.
+I know that many of us today are working from home and we seldom visit the school., which is more nostalgic.